bldl/emplace-spidermonkey/README.md

 ### 2. Running SpiderMonkey

-  After the installation is completed a folder named `mozilla-unified` should now appear in the folder your terminal was located when starting the guide above.
+After the installation is complete, a folder named `mozilla-unified` should appear in the directory where your terminal was located when you started the guide above.

   Navigate into `mozilla-unified` folder using `cd mozilla_unified`.